stackrox/kube-linter/docs/README.md

 Running KubeLinter to Lint your YAML files only requires two steps in its most basic form.

-1. Locate your the YAML file you'd like to test for security and production readiness best practices.
+1. Locate the YAML file you'd like to test for security and production readiness best practices:
 1. Run the following command:

    ```bash